adbar/courlan/README.rst

    - Normalization
    - Sampling
 - Heuristics for link filtering
-   - Spam, trackers and unsuitable content-types
+   - Spam, trackers, and content-types
    - Language/Locale-aware processing
    - Crawl management (e.g. frontier, scheduling)
 - Usable with Python or on the command-line